-History (Master of Arts) and Master of Library Science
+History (M.A.) and Master of Library Science (M.L.S.)

 Interest in public history, genealogy, historic preservation, and archives and museum administration creates a demand for professionals with expertise in both historical research and information management.
 The dual M.L.S./M.A. in history program requires completion of a minimum of 50 credit hours of graduate course work.
-Students must apply for admission to the master's programs of both the

-School of Library and Information Science and the Department of History and meet the admission criteria established for each.
+Students must apply for admission to the master's programs of both the School of Library and Information Science and the Department of History and meet the admission criteria established for each.
 The two degrees must be awarded simultaneously.

-- 1. Completion of SLIS M.L.S.
+- Completion of SLIS M.L.S.
 Foundation course requirements (15 credit hours). - 2.
-Other required SLIS courses (9 cr.): L516, L586 or History H547 [Archives], L596, and L625. - 3.
+Other required SLIS courses (9 cr.): S521 or S522; S581, S584, or History H547 [Archives], S605. - 3.
 SLIS elective courses (6 cr.) to bring the total of SLIS credit hours completed to 30.